Consensus-Based Optimization Methods Converge Globally: Global convergence of consensus-based optimization

 \subsection{Global convergence in probability}

-In order to stress the relevance of the main result of this paper, Theorem~\ref{thm:global_convergence_main}, we now show how the estimate~\eqref{eq:thm:global_convergence_main:V} plays a fundamental role in establishing a quantitative convergence result for the numerical scheme~\eqref{eq:dyn_micro_discrete} to the global minimizer~$\globmin$.
+To stress the relevance of the main result of this paper, Theorem~\ref{thm:global_convergence_main}, we now show how Estimate~\eqref{eq:thm:global_convergence_main:V} plays a fundamental role in establishing a quantitative convergence result for the numerical scheme~\eqref{eq:dyn_micro_discrete} to the global minimizer~$\globmin$.
 By paying the price of having a probabilistic statement about the convergence of CBO as in Theorem~\ref{thm:full_global_convergence}, we gain provable polynomial complexity.
+For simplicity, we present the results of this section for the case of an inactive cutoff function, i.e., $H\equiv1$.